mosceo/HtDP/part1/README.md

   ; possible states that a traffic light may assume
   ```

-* There are six steps in the *design recipe for functions*:
+* There are six steps in the design recipe for functions:

   1. **From Problem Analysis to Data Definitions**<br>
      Identify the information that must be represented and how it is represented